PrestaShop/docs/src/content/1.7/development/components/grid/filter-types-reference/_index.md

 /**
  * How to define the Grid filters?
- * You can adapt this exemple or look at the existing ones
+ * You can adapt this example or look at the existing ones
  * in PrestaShop Core.
  */
 class MyGridDefinitionFactory extends AbstractGridDefinition